camunda/camunda-docs/docs/components/modeler/web-modeler/run-or-publish-your-process.md

 - Implement and run your [job workers](../../concepts/job-workers.md) if you use tasks such as service or send tasks.
 - Ensure that there are no missing secrets, or misconfigured clients that are required for the process to run.
   :::info
-  When missing secrets or misconfigured client credentials are detected, you will see a warning in the **Deploy diagram**.
+  When missing secrets or no client credentials with `Zeebe` scope are detected, you will see a warning in the **Deploy diagram**.
   Each warning has a link to manage the missing secrets or misconfigured clients.
   :::